Abhishek214/web2api/README.md

 - **No multimodal support** — images and file uploads in the request are ignored.
 - **Selector fragility** — web UIs change; expect occasional selector updates.
 - **Terms of Service** — automating web interfaces may violate the provider's ToS.
 Use responsibly and for personal/dev use only.

 ---

+## Roadmap

+- **Incognito mode support** — launch Chrome in incognito so the browser starts with a clean slate every time, preventing past chat memory or session state from leaking into new requests.
+This will make behaviour more predictable and stateless across runs.

+---